smith36j/Specifications-Calculus-WeBWork-2026/README.md

 - Attribution: Users must give appropriate credit in the source code, provide a link to this repository, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - NonCommercial: Users may not use the material for commercial purposes.
 - ShareAlike: If users remix, transform, or build upon the material, users must only distribute their contributions under the same license as the original.

-Material within this repository (UCalgary/Specifications-Calculus-WeBWork-2026) may only be modified by users: smith36j and dlglin.

 MATH_249_Revised_Learning_Outcomes_F25.xlsx contains detaile dlearning outcomes, classification based on Bloom's taxonomy and the WeBWork problem classification scheme.
 Course learning outcomes (CLOs) are used to organize and name WeBWork problems.